-The MOP designates the portion of Berczy Creek valley corridor within Study Area, and portion of Bruce Creek Tributary stream corridor east of Warden Avenue as Greenway System.
+The MOP designates the portion of Bruce Creek valley corridor within Study Area as Greenway System.
 Generally, development, redevelopment and site alteration are prohibited within key natural heritage features and key hydrologic features and their vegetation protection zones.
 The extent of features and their protection zones are to be determined through an environmental impact study.
 Prescribed vegetation zones and definitions of "significant" features (e.g., woodlands and valleylands) are provided in Chapter 3 of the OP.